3geek14/Realms/Omnibus.md

 This spell allows the spellcaster to heal one damaged limb at a time.
 The spellcaster must recite the VC while touching the recipient's injured limb.
-The spellcaster cannot move their feet while casting this spell, although they may be moving their arms (e.g., parrying, so long as they don’t step backwards).
+The spellcaster cannot move their feet while casting this spell, although they may be moving their arms (e.g., parrying, so long as they don't step backwards).

 [__Heartiness__ (1st Circle)]{#heartiness}